 Laurens is a somewhat small city located in the state of South Carolina.
 With a population of 8,849 people and five constituent neighborhoods, Laurens is the 46th largest community in South Carolina.

-Laurens is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Laurens is a city of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Laurens who work in personal care services (9.67%), sales jobs (8.70%), and healthcare (6.85%).
+Laurens is a blue-collar town, with 39.73% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Laurens is a city of service providers, production and manufacturing workers, and sales and office workers.
+There are especially a lot of people living in Laurens who work in sales jobs (12.39%), management occupations (5.89%), and teaching (5.68%).

-The per capita income in Laurens in 2010 was $22,823, which is upper middle income relative to South Carolina, and middle income relative to the rest of the US.
-This equates to an annual income of $91,292 for a family of four.
+The per capita income in Laurens in 2018 was $23,060, which is middle income relative to South Carolina, and lower middle income relative to the rest of the US.
+This equates to an annual income of $92,240 for a family of four.
 However, Laurens contains both very wealthy and poor people as well.

 Laurens is an extremely ethnically-diverse city.
 The people who call Laurens home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Laurens residents report their race to be White, followed by Black or African-American.
-Laurens also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.97% of the city’s residents.
-Important ancestries of people in Laurens include English, German, Italian, and Scottish.
+Important ancestries of people in Laurens include Irish, German, English, Scots-Irish, and French.

 The most common language spoken in Laurens is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Langs. of India.